Find a Doctor

 Visit the UPMC Find a Doctor website.

-The Crisis Training Institute of Western Psychiatric Institute and Clinic of UPMC provides a wide range of programs and consulting services.
+The Crisis Training Institute of UPMC Western Psychiatric Hospital provides a wide range of programs and consulting services.
 Our programs focus on:

 These programs and services help behavioral health, schools, health care, substance abuse programs, and public safety professionals perform effectively in crisis-related or potentially violent situations.